-There is a misconception that there is free grant money for all.
-Most programs are targeted strictly to specific industries, geographical areas or particular groups of entrepreneurs (minority groups, youth, employment insurance recipients, etc.)
+There is a misconception that there is free grant money for all businesses.
+Most programs are targeted strictly to specific industries, geographical areas or particular groups of entrepreneurs (minority groups, youth, employment insurance recipients, innovation, etc.)

 In the early stages, the most important financial sources will probably be you, friends, relatives and financial institutions.